-The ongoing charges figure contains all costs that have been charged to the Fund for the period 1 January 2022 until 31 December 2022 excluding the transaction costs, interest costs and incentive fees.
+The ongoing charges figure contains all costs that have been charged to the Fund for the period 1 January 2023 until 31 December 2023 excluding the transaction costs, interest costs and incentive fees.
 The ongoing charges figure is calculated by dividing all the costs of the period with the average net asset value.
-The average net asset value is calculated by adding all the monthly net asset values and divide them by the number of month's used (for this period the number of months 18).
+The average net asset value is calculated by adding all the monthly net asset values and divide them by the number of month's used.
 For the calculation of the OCF, no lookthrough has been applied for investments in other investment funds.